BJP-GU/MDes-TDF/Parsons-TDF-Journal.md

 <img width="1023" height="716" alt="image" src="https://github.com/user-attachments/assets/90cd6cf1-9532-4e73-9f5c-588665c5a4ce" />

 ### Reflection
 I'm becoming much more comfortable designing in Fusion and 3D printing using Prusa's.
 I think I want to start exploring other 3D rendering softwares like Rhino next.
+As my interests grow in small hardware elctronics and functional robotics mechanisms––a field I am very bullish on in the coming years––I want to become very proficient at modeling fully original mechanisms which are functional, strong, and aesteticly pleasing.
+Something I have yet to unlock is how to develop and design a strong personal style through 3D printed forms.

 ## Week 7 (10/8, 10/9)
 ### Iterating on Final P5.JS Code and Final Form